shevek/polyglot/README.md

 ----------------------

 Polyglot aims for the maximum possible performance for the practical developer.
-It will attempt fast strategies (SLR), and if they fails, it will attempt slower strategies (LR(1), LR(k)).
+It will attempt fast strategies (SLR), and if they fail, it will attempt slower strategies (LR(1), LR(k)).
 It will use all CPU cores on the system, so your computer will go out to lunch during a build.
 However, the performance for LR(1) universes in excess of